Three Ways to Integrate Active Directory with Your Saas Applications

 Option 2: Leverage Microsoft AD FS

-With the launch of Windows Server 2008 R2, Microsoft released Active Directory Federation Services (AD FS) 2.0, which provides an extensible platform for handling single sign-on with applications outside of the firewall.
-This means organizations can leverage AD FS to address the SSO requirement of an AD integration, but it does not address user synchronization, nor does it address user provisioning or de-provisioning.
+With the launch of Windows Server 2008 R2, Microsoft released Active Directory Federation Services (AD FS) 2.0, and has continued to release AD FS on Windows Server 2019, which provides an extensible platform for handling single sign-on with applications outside of the firewall.
+This means organizations can leverage AD FS to address the SSO requirement of an AD integration, but it does not address user synchronization, nor does it address user provisioning and deprovisioning.

-To configure AD FS you must obtain a valid SSL certificate (selfsigned is sufficient for testing, but third-party signed is necessary for production).
+To configure AD FS, you must obtain a valid SSL certificate.
+(Self signed is sufficient for testing, but third-party signed is necessary for production.)
 Setup involves importing the SSL certificate, exporting certificates, and creating shared certificates to establish trust between your AD FS server and the target federation service.
-When trust is established, you must then generate the claims rules appropriate for authenticating with the target SaaS application.
+Once trust is established, you must then generate the claims rules appropriate for authenticating with the target SaaS application.

 Once you establish the AD FS infrastructure and develop the appropriate claims rules for each target SaaS application, it’s still necessary to determine how users will actually use SSO to access these applications.
 Most likely you will have to either create a portal where users can access these applications, or integrate access to them into the existing corporate portal.

-Clearly AD FS 2.0 is a powerful platform that can be leveraged to integrate AD with SaaS applications; ultimately however, an organization must commit considerable time and money to achieve and maintain an end-to-end solution that really only addresses one-third of the Active Directory integration challenges.
+Clearly AD FS for Windows Server 2019 is a powerful feature set that can be leveraged to integrate AD with SaaS applications.
+However, an organization must ultimately commit considerable time and money to achieve and maintain an end-to-end solution that really only addresses one-third of the Active Directory integration challenges.
+Not to mention in today’s growing modern SaaS environment, adding additional on-prem hardware will not help organizations scale, it will only help them increase maintenance costs, slow speed of work, and increase their attack surface.

 Option 3: Use a Third-Party Vendor Solution